Nektarios1982Code/Protractor_Cucumber/README.md

 [00:10:42] I/hosted - Using the selenium server at http://localhost:4444/wd/hub
 UUUUUU.

-Warnings:

-1) Scenario: In order to verify login to facebook # features\login.feature:7 ?
-Given I go to "http://www.way2automation.com/angularjs-protractor/banking/#/login" Undefined.
+1) Scenario: In order to verify correct title of page # features\login.feature:7 ?
+Given I go to "http://juliemr.github.io/protractor-demo/" Undefined.
 Implement with the following snippet:

          Given('I go to {string}', function (string) {